 Do you know how your customers measure success?

-What is key is that unless you know how your customers measure success.
-Then when folding it into your metrics this empowers you to guide them to it.
+What is key is to know how your customers measure success.
+Then folding it into your metrics empowers you to guide them to it.